The Brain Survives on Water

 Drinking too many sweetened drinks can cause a range of problems including tooth decay, poor appetite, picky eating, change of bowel habits and putting on excess weight.
 These drinks should only be consumed occasionally not every day.

 Another caution with sweetened drinks is the stimulant additive-caffeine.
-Not only does whole type soft drinks contain large amounts of sugar, they also contain caffeine.
+Not only do whole-type of soft drinks contain large amounts of sugar, but they also contain caffeine.
 High amounts of caffeine are found in energy drinks.
-There are many side-effects of caffeine consumption particularly with children.
+There are many side effects of caffeine consumption, particularly with children.
 These include disturbance with sleep, bedwetting, anxiety and headaches from drinking even small quantities.
-Consumption by children of cola drinks, particularly energy drinks is best avoided.
+Children's consumption of cola drinks, particularly energy drinks, is best avoided.

 Tips to increase your water consumption